GideonZ/1541u-documentation/hardware/joyport.rst

 This patch causes a better discharge during the discharge phase (R43, R47, R50, R54), and raises the threshold to almost 1.8V (R56).
 If Koalapad still doesn't work for you with this patch, you can experiment by increasing R56 to 1.5kΩ even, setting the threshold at 2.0V.
 Just be aware that real paddles will have a smaller active range, as the port will read 255 sooner, with lower resistor values.

-Newer U64 boards have the threshold set to 1.85V, which provides a safe margin for the Koalapad (R55 = 3.3kΩ, R56 = 5.6kΩ).
+Newer U64 boards have the threshold set to 1.85V, which provides a safe margin for the Koalapad (R55 = 5.6 kΩ, R56 = 3.3 kΩ).